neurodata/neurodata.io/content/about/agreements.md

     - updating our lab CV no later than one week after posting new papers, revisions, presentations, etc.,
     - proposing updates to our agreements/etc. whenever potential improvements are envisioned, and
     - making a reasonable effort to attend official lab events.
+- The privilege of being a PhD student in the lab comes with Jovo offering 1 hour per week of devotion, and the responsibility to cancel the meeting in the calendar as soon as you chose to not attend (there is no need to request or explain anything to anybody, just cancel).
 - The privilege of being a senior member of the team (have successfully submitted >=1 first author peer-reviewed manuscript on our team) comes with the responsibility of accepting a buddy mentee.
 The responsibility associated with this mentee will be to onboard the mentee.
 There is a lot of literature to suggest this is good for everyone on the team, for example, see [here](https://hbr.org/2018/12/to-retain-new-hires-spend-more-time-onboarding-them) and [here](https://hbr.org/2019/06/every-new-employee-needs-an-onboarding-buddy).
 - The privilege of being a PhD student or postdoc comes with the additional responsibility of
     - attending the weekly lab meeting regularly,